Best all-inclusive holidays in 2021

 By Mark Hodson, Sunday Times Travel Writer and Editor of 101 Holidays

-There is an obvious appeal to all-inclusive holidays, particularly if you’re a parent.
+There is an obvious appeal to all-inclusive holidays in 2021, after the coronavirus crisis.
 Knowing how much you’ll end up paying, and not worrying about continual requests for drinks, ice creams and snacks, is a real weight off your mind.
 And if that results in a little over-indulgence, well it’s a holiday, isn’t it.
 A week or two then it’s back to the dreary routine at home.
 See our guide to all-inclusive family resorts.

 Tourists are cut off from the local community